Skip to content

 # List available themes

-# Switch to a different theme
+# Use a different theme for this session

-git-iris studio --theme silkcircuit-glow
+git-iris studio --theme silkcircuit-soft

 Creating Custom Themes